 Before you understand what is OCPD I am writing down a summary of a patient suffering from OCPD.
 "A 26-year-old woman has a lifetime preoccupation with rules, work, order, and stinginess.
 Even so, she is in trouble at work because she keeps missing deadlines and has difficulty making decisions.
 The...
 Read Article

 Article Overview: Are you aware of the inclusion of mental health services in primary health care?
 Read the article below to learn about it.
 Read Article

 What Is Mental Health Primary Care?
 In a developing nation like India, access to primary health care resources is still inferior.
 Therefore, expert mental health services are challenging to provide.
 Promotion of awareness then becomes increasingly necessary in such situations.
 However, the reason be...
 Read Article

 Query: Hi doctor, How does diet help in mental health conditions such as depression and anxiety?
 I would like to discuss the success of incorporating diet in mental health treatment.
 Read Full »

-Do you have a question on Mental Health or Depression?Ask a Doctor Online
+Do you have a question on Depression or Selective Serotonin Reuptake Inhibitors?Ask a Doctor Online